Neos-Metaverse/NeosPublic/README.md

 # NeosPublic
-A public issue, wiki and roadmap only repository for the NeosVR project.
+A public issue and roadmap only repository for the NeosVR project.

+## Recent Steam Changes
+If you're curious on the recent Steam changes we have a [wiki page dedicated to that](https://wiki.neos.com/Neos_Credits/Steam_Changes).

+You can also download Neos through a [direct link](https://cloudxstorage.blob.core.windows.net/install/2021.10.30.605.7z)

 ## DO's and DON'Ts
 - DON'T use vague statements and measurements (e.g. "It took too long", "I have encountered problems/examples").
 Those are subjective and could mean anything, which can make it difficult for us to assess the problem.